AmigoCap/gan4vis/README.md

 Parameters, such as the dataset size can be changed directly in the script.

-Once the svg are generated, they can be transgorm into jpg (format that the GAN uses), using svgtojpg.sh as it follows :
+Once the SVGs are generated, they can be transform into JPGs (format that the GAN uses), using 'svgtojpg.sh' as it follows :
 ``` sh
 ./svgtojpg.sh

 ```
 The outcome will be in the output folder.

-Finally, image labels and inputs are concatened and formated as the model expets using the python script 'preprocess.py'
+Finally, labels and inputs are concatened and formatted as the model expects using the python script 'preprocess.py'

 ``` sh
 python preprocess.py

 ```
-The outcome will be in the res folder.
+The outcome will be in the 'res' folder.